SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Submission: Requires you to be in a pin, make a grapple roll and on a success your target receives all effects of the jutsu.

+You may only use one trapping or ground fighting jutsu per grapple resetting when it changes category (clinch to pin or vice versa.
 Regardless of type, all grapple jutsu require all 4 limbs to be free except for Escape Grapple.

 ## **Control**

 Grappling is all about moving positions to force your opponent into a disadvantageous position.
 A grappler will use this to progress to stronger holds while their opponent may do everything they can to worm their way out.
-Each participant in a grapple gains a bonus to any grapple rolls equal to their control.

-To determine starting control, compare the grapple offense bonus of each participant.
-The one with the lowest bonus subtracts it from their opponents.
-Then they add 5 which becomes their control.
-So if one player had a \+7 while their opponent had a \+10 the opponent would begin with Control 8 and the player would have Control 5.
+To determine starting control, make opposing grapple checks with the instigator rolling offense and the defender having the choice to roll offense or defense.
+The winner gains control equal to the amount they beat their opponents roll.

+If the person with control gains more their amount is added to their total.
+If the person without control gains some, their opponent's control is reduced to that amount (potentially reducing it back to 0 where any more control would become their positive amount).
+Each participant has a max Control of 10 \+ half their ranks in Pressure (rounded up).

 While in a clinch or grapple you are not restricted by what actions you can take.
 However, there are many ways for your control to be reduced whether by your actions or your opponents.
 Below is the list of the most common ways for control to be lost which occurs after the action takes place:

 > Any action with a listed control reduces it by that much such as most grapple jutsu and grapple-related actions do.
 This occurs before the jutsu’s effects.

-> Every other action (including interrupts reduces your control in the grapple by half its speed.
+> Every other action (including interrupts reduces your control in the grapple by one-third its speed (rounded down)

-> Wounds reduce control by double their severity (Minor 2, Major 4, Sever 6, etc)
+> Receiving damage greater than your RES / 4 reduces your control by 1

+> Receiving damage greater than your RES / 4 reduces your control by 1

-> Status Conditions reduce your control by their severity/5 (minimum of 1)
+> Each unique Status Condition reduces your grapple offense and defense by their severity/4 (minimum of 1)

-If someone’s Control would be reduced below 0, their opponent instead gains control equal to the amount they would have lost.
-Additionally, while in a grapple all participants gain the following action:

-Reposition (Stamina 5 \+ X\*2, Speed 2 \+ X) You may spend X AP to increase your control by that amount.
-X has a maximum of your ranks in either the pressure or Escape Artist abilities.

 ## **Clinch**